 What’s Been Tried And Failed

 Body Shop managers, owners, and individual technicians have bought the PDR tools.
 The technicians have watched the PDR training videos or YouTube videos.
-They expected to learn this PDR skills.
+They expected to learn these PDR skills.
 They may even have gone to a training “mill” out in California or hired a PDR technician to “train” PDR.
-Yet, the tools sit in back of the shop or on a shelf never to be used again.
+Yet, the tools sit in the back of the shop or on a shelf never to be used again.
 Everyone gives the sad story of not being able to learn PDR.
 If any group should be able to learn and perform PDR, it is the collision repair industry.

 An Educator’s Perspective

 I come from a teaching family and have taught various subjects over the years.
 As an example, I have taught golf since I was 12 years old.
 Part of my family’s gift is to look at systems and processes to understand how they work.
 Then, If need be, fine tune or fix them.
 Paintless dent repair is no different.
 For years, I have instructing students, many body shop techs, and their success has come from learning and mastering these four areas.
 Also, I have seen how improper understanding and implementation of any one of these components usually leads to failure.
-The only analogy that I can compare it to is a four legged stool.
+The only analogy that I can compare it to is a four-legged stool.
 A broken leg leads to an unusable stool.
 Likewise, any weak component of the four leads to failure.
 Thus, tools collecting dust.

 Learning Proper Theory

 The educational source of PDR theory is where I see a major issue in today’s PDR learning environment.
 It directly affects the body shop tech’s ability to learning PDR.
 The main sources body shop technicians are using to learning PDR theory have over 95% failure rate.
-Lets look at these sources:
+Let’s look at these sources: